Pierre-Angelo/Projet-NAS/README.md

 4. Comprehensive BGP configuration:<br>
 &nbsp; - Establishment of neighbor relationships (internal and external).<br>
 &nbsp; - Route advertisement.<br>
-&nbsp; - VPNv4 where Red client and Blue cannot communicate with each other but they both can talk to the Green client. <br>
+&nbsp; - VPNv4 where the Red client and the Blue client cannot communicate with each other but they both can talk to the Green client. <br>
 &nbsp; - Two route reflectors in the core.

 #### Future Development
-- Integration of Telnet for remote management .
+- Integration of Telnet for remote management
-- adding internet service on the network
+- Adding internet service on the network
-- add RSVP
+- Add RSVP
 - Add Ingress TE services for multi-connected CE routers

 ## Intent File Configuration